1 piece flow

 - D3: Develop an Interim Containment Plan.
 Define and implement containment actions to isolate the problem from the customer.

 - D4: Determine and Verify Root Causes and Escape Points.
 Identify all potential causes for the problem.
 Identify why the problem was not detected at the time of occurrence.
 Investigate and verify the causes using various tools.

-- D5: Verify Permanent Corrections (PCs) for Problem.
+- D5: Verify Permanent Corrections (PCs) for the Problem.
 The PCs must resolve the problem for the customer.
-Quantitatively confirm that selected correction resolve the problem.
+Quantitatively confirm that the selected correction resolves the problem.

 - D6: Define and Implement Corrective Actions.
 Define and implement the best corrective actions.
 Validate corrective actions with empirical evidence.